Namsos campaign: Air attacks

 The Norwegian Army Air Service and Royal Norwegian Navy Air Service had no units in the vicinity.
-The only Allied air presence to counter the Luftwaffe was during the first British landings.
-A brief patrol was mounted well offshore by several obsolete biplane fighters, Gloster Gladiators, operating from the aircraft carrier HMS Glorious.
-They claimed three German planes shot down.
+The only Allied aircraft present were during the first British landings.
+A brief patrol was mounted well offshore by Gloster Gladiators, operating from the aircraft carrier HMS Glorious.
+They claimed three German aircraft shot down.
 Some eighteen Gladiators were flown off the Glorious and briefly operated from the frozen Lake Lesjaskogsvatnet at Lesjaskog, but these were too far south to help Namsos.